swoboda1337/acurite-esphome/README.md

 ESPHome SX127X driver + AcuRite OOK signal decoder.

-Allowing for an easy intergration of AcuRite sensors into Home Assistant.
+Allows for an easy intergration of AcuRite sensors into Home Assistant.

+Tested with the LILYGO LoRa32 V2.1_1.6 board.

 Example yaml to use in esphome device config: